As an Amazon Associate, I earn from qualifying purchases. See my disclosures for more information.

 If you are going to use an exterior paint inside, you need to make sure that the paint is in fact a low VOC paint.

 If you have a low VOC exterior paint and you want to use it indoors, you could use the exterior paint inside as long as the odor doesn’t bother you.

 So Can You Use Exterior Paint Inside?

 The simplest factor is that exterior paint costs more.
 However, the most important consideration that I see are the health concerns with using exterior paint indoors.

 If you have no existing health concerns and you accept all of the other differences between exterior and interior paint, you could potentially use exterior paint inside.

 For example, I would try to use exterior paint inside if I already had it on hand because the differences between interior and exterior paint don’t matter as much to me.
-But you need to decide that for yourself.